japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 `submitStage` checks the status of the `stage` and continues when it was not recorded in [waiting](#waitingStages), [running](#runningStages) or [failed](#failedStages) internal registries.
 It simply exits otherwise.

-With the `stage` ready for submission, `submitStage` calculates the <<getMissingParentStages, list of missing parent stages of the `stage`>> (sorted by their job ids).
+With the `stage` ready for submission, `submitStage` calculates the [list of missing parent stages of the `stage`](#getMissingParentStages) (sorted by their job ids).
 You should see the following DEBUG message in the logs:

 ```text
 missing: [missing]